 Skip to main content

-The app uses a virtual car in the PC Gazebo simulation environment as an example, but the control commands can also be directly used to control a physical robot.
+This application uses a simulated virtual car in the Gazebo environment on a PC as an example.
+The published control commands can also be directly applied to physical robots.

 Code repository: (https://github.com/D-Robotics/audio_control.git)